 You can try this with so many other names, so why not have a play around with names that you like to try and come up with a unique alternative.

-Unusual celebrity baby girl names
+Unique and unusual celebrity baby girl names

 We all know today's celebrities love to give their children weird and wonderful names, but not all of their unusual picks have been totally bonkers.
 These are the most unusual girl names that we actually can kind of get on board with, for a bit of extra inspiration: